jacksonrayhamilton/bundlifier/README.md

 // Optionally initialize the Bundlifier with an environment in case the code
 // being bundled cares about that.  (e.g., React will do more error checking in
-// development, and will be faster in production). var environment = process.env.NODE_ENV || 'production';
+// development, and will be faster in production.) var environment = process.env.NODE_ENV || 'production';
 var bundlifier = Bundlifier({environment});